 Usually, it’s you, the borrower, that has to pay the appraisal fee regardless of whether you continue with your home equity loan or not, especially if the appraiser already conducted the appraisal.
 The appraisal fee is just one of the closing costs before reaching a final deal and selling your house.

 Traditionally, acquiring either a home equity loan or a home equity line of credit (HELOC) was the primary way homeowners could leverage their home’s value.
-Home equity line of credit is particularly known for its fixed-rate advance.
-But now, EasyKnock provides an alternative path.
+A home equity line of credit is particularly known for its fixed interest rate advance, much like a credit card.
+But now, a sale-leaseback program provides an alternative path.

-It’s simple—we provide solutions to allow you to convert your home equity into a usable resource.
+It’s simple—sale-leaseback solutions allow you to convert your home equity into a usable resource.
 Interested in a home equity loan alternative?
-Try our sale-leaseback option.
-With EasyKnock, you can convert your home’s equity to cash by selling your home to us and leasing it back.
+Consider a sale-leaseback option.
+Through this, you can convert your home’s equity to cash by selling your home and leasing it back.
 No traditional home equity loan needed.

 This article is published for educational and informational purposes only.
 This content is based on research and/or other relevant articles and contains trusted sources, but does not express the concerns of EasyKnock.
 Our goal at EasyKnock is to provide readers with up-to-date and objective resources on real estate and mortgage-related topics.
 Our content is written by experienced contributors in the finance and real-estate space and all articles undergo an in-depth review process.

 - Bankrate.
 Requirements for a home equity loan or HELOC in 2021. https://www.bankrate.com/home-equity/requirements-to-borrow-from-home-equity/